The Colors Of Fall

 Do you find you sometimes need to shift the colors you are wearing based on the season?

 The holidays of fall have their own colors.
 Halloween emphasizes the colors orange and black and this is seen in the many pumpkins and gourds.

 Thanksgiving colors are rich with the red of cranberries, the orange of pumpkin pies, the brown finish on our rolls and turkey skins and the yellow of our butternut squash.

 Traditional colors for Christmas are the ripe red of holly berries and the primary green of our Christmas trees.

-As we move through the seasons, take a moment to notice if they have an affect on you.
+As we move through the seasons, take a moment to notice if the colors have an affect on you.

-You can also apply your TRT® hands-on when you are in nature and observe the colors around you, whatever the season.
-It is particularly helpful for being in the moment of what is happening and sensing your interaction with it.
+You can also apply your TRT® hands-on when you are in nature and observe the colors around you, no matter the season.
+It supports you to be in the moment and to be aware of your interaction with it.

 Are you seeing the vibration that is within the colors?
 Placing a hand in your heart is helpful to expand your vision on all levels.

 What Is Your Favorite Color?

 I used to say I have a favorite color.
 Now, I've come to realize that my color preferences change in the moment, depending on the season.